-Headcount date is a date set each funded period when settings record how many hours each child is taking as FEET or FEE that term.
 Headcount date will always be the Tuesday after your first full week in the funded period so will vary from setting to setting.
+The headcount date for the current funded period is shown on your home page of the Early Education Portal.

-We will fund eligible 3 and 4 year olds who are at your setting on headcount day for the whole funded period as long as they didn't start the funded period at another setting or give notice before the start of the funded period that the child will be leaving, or falls into one of the categories below.
+We will fund eligible two, three and four-year-olds who are at your setting on or before headcount day for the whole funded period as long as they didn't start the funded period at another setting or give notice before the start of the funded period that the child will be leaving, or falls into one of the categories below.